Finger Injury Compensation Claims

 - as a result of an industrial disease such as vibration white finger or carpal tunnel syndrome

 - from a defective product

 - playing sports such football or rugby

 However, for the purposes of making a successful claim, the cause of the injury is significant.
-It must be shown that the accident was caused by another party's act or negligence, and that the accident in question was the cause of the injury.Back to top
+It must be shown that the accident was caused by another party's act or negligence, and that the accident in question was the cause of your injury.

 Where the finger injuries are sustained in a work accident, the injury lawyer will consult relevant Health and Safety Regulations such as the Health and Safety at Work Act 1974, Work at Height Regulations 2005 or the Control of Vibration at Work Regulations 2005 in order to show that the employer was liable for the accident.

 - the accident was caused by the negligence of another party, and